manticoresoftware/docker/README.md

 In `~/manticore/` you need to create the `etc/`,`data/` and `logs/` folders, as well as add a valid  [sphinx.conf](https://github.com/manticoresoftware/docker/blob/master/sphinx.conf)   in `~/manticore/etc/`.

+`searchd` daemon runs under `manticore`, performing operations on index files (like creating or rotation plain indexes) should be made under `manticore` user (otherwise files will be created under `root` and `searchd` can't manipulate them).

 ## Rotating indexes

 ```
-docker exec -it manticore indexer --all --rotate
+docker exec -it manticore gosu manticore indexer --all --rotate
 ```

 ## Default configuration